whatcould/webshims-rails/README.md

   rake webshims:update_public
   ```

-  This copies the webshims directory into the public/ directory.
+  This copies the webshims files (minified versions) into your Rails public/ directory, at `public/webshims`.
 Then, alter step 3 below to re-configure your basePath from public/assets (as it was in Rails 3.X) to public/:

   ```javascript
   $.webshims.setOptions('basePath', '/webshims/shims/')